 How Long Does Concrete Take to Cure?

-After initial placement, concrete increases in compressive strength very quickly for 3-7 days, then gradually for the next 3 weeks.
-Curing time of concrete is typically 24-48 hours, at which point it’s safe for normal foot traffic.
-After one week, concrete is typically cured enough to handle continued construction including heavy machinery.
+After initial placement, concrete increases in compressive strength very quickly for 3-7 days, then gradually for the next three weeks.
+The curing time of concrete is typically 24-48 hours, at which point it’s safe for normal foot traffic.
+After one week, concrete is typically cured enough to handle continued construction, including heavy machinery.
 Concrete is recognized to have reached full strength 28 days after placement.

 The “70 in 7” Rule